Discover the Benefits of Nursing Home Care

 What services are typically included in nursing home care?

 Nursing home care includes 24/7 medical supervision and help with daily activities.
 They manage medications and provide specialized treatments.
-Residents also get rehabilitation services and memory care and enjoy social activities.
+Residents also get rehabilitation services, memory care, and enjoy social activities.

 How does a nursing home differ from an assisted living facility?